Joaogilsousa/Joaogilsousa/README.md

 ## About Me  👨‍💻
-I'm a **Software Developer** who enjoys turning complex problems into simple, efficient, and scalable solutions.
+I'm a **Software Engineer** who enjoys turning complex problems into simple, efficient, and scalable solutions.
 I’m constantly exploring new technologies, improving my craft, and learning from every project I work on.